tn64/Happy_Places/Self-assesment/Assesment.md

 ### strengths as a team

-1.- Every one focusing on their own work and roles on the project, no one was focusing in other tasks where we were not responsible for and that made the team work so efficient.
+1.- Every one focusing on their own work and roles on the project, no one of us was focusing in other tasks where we were not responsible for and that made the teamwork so efficient.

 2.- Everyone always open to receive feedback from the other teammates on the tasks that each of us was working on.
 This way we always found ways to improve our codes.

-3.- Always have a good communications and schedules days and times for us to connect and chat at least 4 times per week.
+3.- Always have a good communications and schedule days and times for us to connect and chat at least 4 times per week.

 ## Summary of Project

-The project is about analyse happiness data from 156 countries around the world by using different programming languages such as python and R to develop the machine learning modules and SQL to create a clean postgres database where we were able to pull any data we want for our machin learning models and push the results back to our database to later connect postgres with tableau and create a dashboard with our results.
+The project is about analyse happiness data from 156 countries around the world by using different programming languages such as python and R to develop machine learning models and SQL to create a clean postgres database where we were able to pull any data we want for our machin learning models and push the results back to our database to later connect postgres with tableau and create a dashboard with our results.

 We explored the following questions:
 - Which individual factors are most highly correlated to happiness?